madobet/st/README.md

 ## Installation

-Edit config.mk to match your local setup (st is installed into the `/usr/local` namespace by default).
+st is installed into the `/usr/local` namespace by default(if necessary as root):

-Afterwards enter the following command to build and install st (if necessary as root):
+    make -j clean install

+You can change it by setting `PREFIX` (for example, install at `~/.local`):

-    make clean install
+    make PREFIX=~/.local -j clean install

 ## Running st